Gabriel Uribe Relationships • Updated June 10, 2026

 Since we're exploring attachment styles, you might be wondering: do avoidants get jealous too?

 The short answer is yes.
 However, avoidant attachment jealousy looks completely different from anxious jealousy.
 While someone with anxious attachment might seek reassurance or get visibly upset, an avoidant partner usually suppresses the feeling.
 When they feel threatened by someone else getting your attention, their nervous system tells them to retreat.
 They might shut down, become overly logical, or pull away entirely.
 They feel the sting of jealousy, but they handle it by creating distance instead of clinging.
+Research lines up with this quieter pattern: jealous thoughts and behaviors are tied most strongly to attachment anxiety, while higher avoidance is linked to fewer open, behavioral expressions of jealousy (Chursina, 2023).

 What triggers it?